These are the schools reporting coronavirus cases within their athletic programs - KTVZ

 Auburn University

-Three football players from Auburn University in Alabama tested positive, an Auburn athletics spokesperson confirmed to CNN.
+Three football players from the university in Alabama tested positive, an Auburn athletics spokesperson confirmed to CNN.
 The three athletes were asymptomatic and placed in self-isolation in a dorm away from the rest of the team.

 Florida State University

-At least one Florida State football player tested positive for the virus, a spokesman for the program told CNN Tuesday.
-The spokesman believed specific numbers could not be given out due to HIPAA protections.
+At least one football player tested positive for the virus, a spokesman for the program told CNN on Tuesday.
+The spokesman believed specific numbers could not be given out due to privacy protections.

 Iowa State University